rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 that fit your specifications in *Cargo.toml*.
 If that works, Cargo will write those versions to the *Cargo.lock* file.

-But by default, Cargo will only look for versions greater than `0.5.5` and less than `0.6.0`.
-If the `rand` crate has released two new versions, `0.5.6` and `0.6.0`, you would see the following if you ran `cargo update`:
+But by default, Cargo will only look for versions greater than `0.5.5` and strictly less than `0.6.0`.
+Therefore if the `rand` crate has released two new versions, `0.5.6` and `0.6.0`, you would see the following if you ran `cargo update`:

 <!-- manual-regeneration